githwxi/ATS-Xanadu/srcgen2/README.md

 ### Pattern Matching

 Pattern matching in ATS3 orginates from ML but goes far beyond.
-Various rather delicate issues involving left-values in pattern matching that surfaced in the implementation of ATS2 are now given more systematic treatment in ATS3.
+Various rather delicate issues involving linearity and left-values in pattern matching that surfaced in the implementation of ATS2 are now given more systematic treatment in ATS3.

-There following pattern modifiers are supported in ATS3: `!`, `~` and `@`.
-Also, a pattern variable can be modified with `!` to indicate the variable being a left-value, that is, it is addressable.
+There following pattern modifiers are supported in ATS3: `!`, `~`, and `@`.
+Also, a pattern variable can be modified with `!` to indicate that the variable is a left-value, that is, it is addressable.

 - The modifier `!` in front of a pattern indicates that the value matching the pattern is supposed to retain its linear portion (which is